Grand juries operate different ways in different states.

 Grand jury proceedings are secret:

 Although grand jury proceedings are secret, they’re usually more relaxed than something like the preliminary hearing.
 The secret nature of the grand jury proceeding encourages witnesses to provide truthful information without fear of retaliation.
 In the event of a witness refusing to testify, frequently the government will provide immunity to that witness and compel them to testify.

 Further, the secret nature of the proceedings protects the defendant’s reputation.
 This is certainly especially important if the state doesn’t file an indictment against the defendant.
 Obviously the filing of a complaint is entirely different.
 Once filed, the entire world can see a criminal complaint.

 - For an in-depth article discussing a complete history of grand juries in Wisconsin (and the world), see this Marquette Law Review article.

-Contact Meyer Van Severen, S.C. if you’re facing any kind of criminal prosecution or grand jury issues.
+Contact Van Severen Law Office if you’re facing any kind of criminal prosecution or grand jury issues.

-If you’re facing grand jury proceedings, contact Meyer Van Severen, S.C. at (414) 270-0202.
+If you’re facing grand jury proceedings, contact Van Severen Law Office at (414) 270-0202.
 We’re familiar with all criminal procedures and can assist defendants facing any kind of criminal charge.
 Importantly, the law constantly changes, and we believe it’s important to have a professional assisting you.
 Our law firm remains 100% dedicated to a constant mastery of criminal law.
 This includes our understanding of grand juries.

-Criminal defense attorney Matthew Meyer wrote this blog post in December, 2014.
+A criminal defense attorney wrote this blog post in December, 2014.
 Updated with minor edits on July 1, 2020.